 There are a couple of important points for you to remember.

 When creating an account, the first page asks you to create an account, the next to select your application type.
 Please make the same choice for both:

 On the next screen you will be able to choose the correct program here (please note that fall is the only semester the SLP program starts):

 Third, have official GRE scores sent by ETS to CSDCAS (Duquesne University Department of Speech-Language Pathology) using the Designated Institution code 0736.
 There is no minimum GRE requirement.
 Applications are reviewed holistically with GRE scores as one piece of information.

-An application is not complete until all three steps have been completed: (1) an application to CSDCAS including all transcripts, letters of recommendation, and fees have been submitted; (2) a supplemental application to Duquesne University has been submitted; and (3) official GRE scores are received by CSDCAS.
+An application is not complete until all three steps have been completed: (1) an application to CSDCAS including all transcripts (with Fall semester 2016 grades), letters of recommendation, and fees have been submitted; (2) a supplemental application to Duquesne University has been submitted; and, (3) official GRE scores are received by CSDCAS.

 The CSDCAS deadline for Duquesne University is February 1st.
 This is the last date when an applicant can submit their on-line application.
 If an applicant does not submit their on-line application prior to the deadline, they will not be able to apply to our program.
 PLEASE NOTE that the CSDCAS deadline is for a "Completed" application.
 This includes all transcripts, letters of recommendation, and payments.

 Before filling out the on-line application read the Frequently Asked Questions and Instruction pages on the CSDCAS web site.